 Criteria JORC Code explanation Commentary control.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. • No exploration drilling was undertaken.
+Whether sample compositing has been applied.
+No exploration drilling was undertaken.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No exploration drilling was undertaken.
 Sample security The measures taken to ensure sample security.
-The ACH sample was collected, secured and sent in closed plastic bags via either a registered transport company, or were hand delivered directly to the laboratory.
-The HPA sampling work was all undertaken in the QUT laboratory, which is secure and only accessed by accredited workers.
+HPA sample generation and sampling was performed by PRiSM and then submitted to QUT laboratories for analysis.
+The HPA sample preparation and analysis work was undertaken in the QUT laboratory, which is secure and only accessed by accredited workers.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No external audits have been completed.